-The implementation of a new spelling plan, 'The Spelling Book' will support all children across the school in achieving higher standards of spelling in Literacy, as well as enabling them to feel confident and successful as writers which will in turn support with closing the gap between children in receipt of pupil premium and those not in receipt of additional funding.
-At Hawley Primary School, our Maths lead has also been given the support and time to train staff on the new Mastery Maths approach and is working closely with colleagues from the North Hants and Surrey Maths Hub to develop children's mathematical understanding and improve Mathematical outcomes.
+In line with the School Improvement Plan, the implementation of new approaches will support all children across the school in achieving higher standards, especially at the end of key stage two.
+This intention will allow our children to achieve well as a cohort as well as enabling them to feel confident and successful which will in turn support with closing the gap between children in receipt of pupil premium and those not in receipt of additional funding.

-At Hawley Primary School we will continue to facilitate pupils in accessing a wide range of enrichment experiences both in and out of school, which will positively impact on their academic achievement and overall well-being.
+At Hawley Primary School we will continue to facilitate pupils in accessing a wide range of enrichment experiences both in and out of school, which will positively impact on their academic achievement and overall wellbeing.
 We strive to ensure all children leave Hawley with the key 'Learning for Life'.